jmswrnr/spotilocal/README.md

 A simple Windows application that saves your current Spotify track information to text and image files!

-Inspired by [Snip](https://github.com/dlrudie/Snip), but using a new approach for real-time updates.
+Inspired by [Snip](https://github.com/dlrudie/Snip), but using a different approach for faster updates.

-- ⚡ Real-time instant updates of track information (< 1s delay)
+- ⚡ Real-time updates of track information; < 1s delay, no rate limiting
-- 💻 Runs in the background, find it in the system tray
+- 💻 Runs in the background; find it in the system tray

-## Options
+## Settings

 - **Empty files when paused** - Update cover art to transparent image, and empty text file contents when you pause Spotify.